syncfusion-content/wpf-docs/wpf/PDF/Color-Space.md

-> Note: This property does not convert the entire document into different color spaces.
+N> This property does not convert the entire document into different color spaces.
 It will also not have any impact on pages that have been created before the property value had changed.
 It just chooses the color space for pages created after the alteration.

 ### CIE-based Color Spaces